WeWork's new chairman defends payouts to founder, says company will survive

 (Reuters) - WeWork’s new Executive Chairman Marcelo Claure on Wednesday defended huge payouts to the office-sharing company’s founder Adam Neumann and said there is now “zero risk of the company going bankrupt,” according to an audio recording of a meeting he held with employees that was reviewed by Reuters.

-The meeting took place a day after WeWork’s largest shareholder, SoftBank Group Corp (9984.T), provided a $9.5 billion lifeline and took over the company, including payments to Neumann to give up control.
+The meeting took place a day after WeWork’s largest shareholder, SoftBank Group Corp, provided a $9.5 billion lifeline and took over the company, including payments to Neumann to give up control.

 In response to a question from one WeWork employee, Claure said Neumann was like any shareholder of the company who deserved the right to sell his shares.